The Structured Products Law Review: Finland

 In practice, for a large part of the structured products offered and distributed by the institutions active in Finland (mostly banks) that are listed on Nasdaq Helsinki, the offering will exceed the minimum thresholds and the issuer, therefore, will have a prospectus approved by the FSA, and publish it after approval.
 The EU securities legislation enables the use of a base prospectus, which is often the most common choice of issuers.
 They will supplement the base prospectus with a pricing supplement and a summary in connection with individual offerings.
 All of the prospectus filings and the documentation are available on the FSA website.

 Issuers of structured products should also take into consideration the EU Benchmark Regulation,7 which requires supervised entities to ensure that there are contractual mechanisms to change the benchmark (i.e., reference or a rate) if there are regulatory or certain commercial reasons as to why the initial benchmark is no longer available or cannot be used.
-We are seeing gradual implementation of the Benchmarks Regulation into the terms of products.
+We have seen over the past two years gradual implementation of the Benchmarks Regulation into the terms of products.

 There is no notable case law concerning the offering of specifically structured products.
 However, the FSA has shown considerable interest in suitability analysis and know your customer (KYC) requirements as well as documentation requirements and defects in relation to structured products and financial advice concerning structured products.
 In 2015 and 2016, the FSA investigated several banks and how they fulfilled their duties in relation to KYC regulations and obligations to assess the suitability of certain investment products in their investment services operations.
 The FSA ended up issuing fines and public warnings to four of the biggest banks, with the largest individual fine being €1 million.
 Deficiencies were found especially in the offering of structured products to elderly investors who were incapable of assessing the related risks, in documentation and in the actual carrying out of the suitability analysis.
 The FSA also emphasised the lack of adequate conflict management measures at some of the companies.
 Following extensive FSA intervention, we have seen especially that the sales measures, disclosure and suitability analysis of various market participants have strengthened.
 Furthermore, the FSPA also places increased emphasis on the promotion of good conduct in the markets.
 The FSA seems to be very attentive to the issuance and offering procedures in relation to structured products and, especially after the implementation of the more stringent and detailed MiFID II rules in Finland, the compliance function of structured products issuance and sales will have to be duly managed and always well documented.